1. Understanding GIS

 Add the the Python snippet above to your code (not the error message!) and run it - do you get the same error?

-As you can see, tells us the line number (line 2) where the error was found, the line itself (c = a + b), and a description of the error: NameError: name 'b' is not defined.
+As you can see, this error message tells us the line number (line 2) where the error was found, the line itself (c = a + b), and a description of the error: NameError: name 'b' is not defined.

-These are all helpful bits of information that are here to help you - do not just ignore them and think “it doesn’t work” or “I can’t do it” - this is what programming is - programmers will spend about 20% of their time writing code and 80% of their time fixing it.
-This doesn’t change as you get better at it - the problems just get more complicated!
+These are all helpful bits of information that are here to help you - do not just ignore them and think “it doesn’t work” or “I can’t do it” - identifying and resolving bugs like this is the reality of what programming is!
 The good news is that Python is always doing its best to help you to find any problems with your code, so that you can fix them!

 Learning to understand and interpret error messages is a vital skill for any programmer.
 If you have not been able to resolve the problem or you don’t understand the message, you should then Google it (normally by just typing “Python” followed by the error message into Google), e.g.